Wálter Restrepo

 Wálter Restrepo Uribe (born June 21, 1988) is an American-born Colombian football player.

 Career

 2006–2010

-He played professionally in Colombia from 2006–2010, appearing in both the first and second division for Deportes Tolima, Boyacá Chicó and Expreso Rojo.
+He played professionally in Colombia from 2006 to 2010, appearing in both the first and second division for Deportes Tolima, Boyacá Chicó and Expreso Rojo.
 He has also represented the Colombia national team at the U17 level.

 Fort Lauderdale Strikers

 2011

 Retrepo signed with the Fort Lauderdale Strikers on July 11, 2011, midway through the 2011 NASL season.
 He made his debut for the Strikers in a 3–0 win against FC Edmonton on July 30.
 Restrepo scored his first goal for the Strikers in his first start with the club, beating Brad Knighton with a half-volley from 30 yards out.
 Restrepo's goal, along with the stoppage-time winner from Martin Nuñez in the same game, was voted by fans as the #1 play of 2011.
 Restrepo scored his second goal for the Strikers in the 3–1 victory against the Puerto Rico Islanders in the semifinal round of the playoffs.
 He ended his first season with the Strikers having made a total of twelve appearances in all competitions, scoring two goals and a single assist.